QuesterZen/fb1337/docs/interpreting_input.md

 ```

-## Parsing Program Code Strings
+## Reading Program Code Strings

-The parser reads the text and breaks it into tokens using regular expression patterns.
+The lexer reads the code and breaks it into tokens using regular expression patterns.
 The following tokens are defined:

 - 'noop' consisting of ` ` and `,`.
 These characters are not tokenised, but can be used as separators.
 For example "3 4,5" will be read as three tokens: `<value 3>`, `<value 4>` and `<value 5>`, not the single token `<value 345>`